thoughtbot/maintaining-open-source-projects/book/03-git.md

 configuration options to the software so we can take everyone into account, but that brings complexity.

-To make sure merging a given PR is a good idea, you can ask the following
+To make sure merging a given patch is a good idea, you can ask the following
 questions:

 * Will you or your team want to maintain it?